lohithabhethalam/OlympicHistory-Mapreduce/README.md

   * Language being used:
     * The language that I am using for map reducing is "Python".
   * What kind of chart will you use to display your results?
-    * I will use pie chart to display my results.
+    * I will use bar chart to display my results.